 <pre>{{ systemInfo | dump }}</pre>

-When you view the output of the above code in the browser, you may see something similar to the following (withBannerItemfor example):
+When you view the output of the above code in a browser, you may see something like this (withBannerItemfor example):

 &config.BannerItem{Logo:"http://127.0.0.1:8001/uploads/202309/14/eba5aa9dc4c45d18.webp", Id:1, Link:"", Alt:"Hello", Description:"", Type:"default"}

-This string looks a bit 'professional', but it is actually the struct representation of the variable in the Go language.
+This string looks a bit 'professional', but it is actually the structure representation of the variable in the Go language.
 Let's break it down:

 In this way, you can quickly confirm: